tidev/alloy/README.md

 In the config file, you can specify a set of global key/value pairs, as well as conditional configuration based on build environment and/or operating system target.
 The order of precedence for key merging is `global`, `env` and then `os`.

+_NOTE: The config file is also where you list you widget dependencies._

 Example config:

 ```json